A blood sample taken from a vein in your arm

 Free oestriol, along with other measurements is used to assess the risk of a woman carrying a foetus with certain abnormalities, such as Down syndrome if the woman presents in the 14th to the 20th week of pregnancy.

 Oestrone may occasionally be measured to aid in the diagnosis of an ovarian tumour, and diagnose precocious puberty.
 In males, it may help in the diagnosis of gynecomastia or in the detection of oestrogen-producing tumours.

 When is it requested?

-If you are having difficulty concieving and becoming pregnant your doctor may use oestradiol measurements over the course of your menstrual cycle to monitor follicle development prior to in vitro fertilisation techniques (timed with a surge in your oestradiol level).
+If you are having difficulty becoming pregnant your doctor may use oestradiol measurements over the course of your menstrual cycle to monitor follicle development prior to in vitro fertilisation techniques (timed with a surge in your oestradiol level).

 What does the test result mean?

 Increased or decreased levels of oestrogen are seen in many metabolic conditions.
 Care must be used in the interpretation of oestrone, oestradiol, and oestriol levels because their levels will vary on a day-to-day basis and throughout the menstrual cycle.
-If your doctor is monitoring your hormone levels, s/he will often be looking at trends in your result, rising or falling over time, rather than at single values.
+If your doctor is monitoring your hormone levels, s/he may be looking at trends in your result, rising or falling over time, rather than at single values.
 It must be remembered that a diagnosis cannot be made solely based on one test result.